ilhamwahabi/regalion/README.md

 ## Description

-Pokedex app that built upon React (+Typescript) and Bootstrap.
+Pokedex app that built upon React and Typescript.

+Bootstrap and emotion for styling.

+Redux for state management.
+With help by redux-thunk and redux-form.

 Deployed to Surge.

-State management with Redux.
-With help by redux-thunk and redux-form.

-`Suffix 'leon' is from Empoleon because that was my starter when I play Pokemon Platinum.`
+`Suffix 'leon' is from Empoleon because that was my starter when I play Pokémon Platinum.`

 ## Usage